cjacobsen2016/language-design/overview.md

 	ElemType: int,
 }

-s = s.Append(1, 2, 3) // As ElemType is set to int, Append accepts int as input. println(s.Data)       // Prints: [1 2 3]
+s = s.Append(1, 2, 3) // Append's type is `func(...int) *Slice`.
+println(s.Data)       // Prints: [1 2 3]
 ```

 There is no new syntax for type variable.
 Rat just introduces a new type to represent type itself.
 With this design, Rat can keep 100% compatibility with Go at syntax level.
 Gophers should feel quite familiar with Rat at the first glance.
 Packages like `go/scanner` can work with Rat source files without any modification.

-Rat also introduces generator and overriding to enable custom type to work with `range` expression, built-in functions and operators.
-With all these features, one can write a custom data structure to replace built-in `map`, `chan`, array or slice.
+Rat also introduces generator and overriding.
+With all these features, one is able to implement data structure and use it in the same way as built-in `map`, `chan`, array or slice.